-Country: ZIMBABWE Date of Activity: 28 th January - 8 th February, 2019 TO 4 17 0 7514 on GeneXpert PT preparation using the Dry Tube Specimen (DTS) method.
-The participant did not have any prior knowledge on preparation of DTS panels.

-Details of TA provided:

-A benchmarking visit was organized for the laboratory manager of NTRL Zimbabwe, to visit Uganda SRL as an avenue for knowledge exchange between the two laboratories particularly with regards to

-Comments/ Recommendations from the benchmarking visit:

-It is however recommended that a follow-up visit to Zimbabwe National TB reference laboratory should be carried out by the Uganda SRL in order to help set up the DTS preparation scheme and ascertain whether the lessons learned during the training are being practiced by the staff.
+Country ZIMBABWE Date of Activity 28 th January - 8 th February, 2019 Details of TA p Details of TA provided: A benchmarking visit was organized for the laboratory manager of NTRL Zimbabwe, to visit Uganda SRL as an avenue for knowledge exchange between the two laboratories particularly with regards to , , ube Specimen (DTS) method.Tl he participant did not have any prior knowledge on preparation of DTS panels.
+Comments/ Recomm nendations from the bench nmarking visit: It is however recommended that a follow-up visit to Zimbabwe National TB reference laboratory should be carried out by the Uganda SRL in order to help set up the DTS preparation scheme and ascertain whether the lessons learned during the training are being practiced by the staff.
 Communication with participants should be more often for continuous discussion on the Assay trained on.

-participant needs to give feedback to SRL on the progress of implementation of the DTS technique that was trained on.
+Participant needs to give feedback to SRL on the progress of implementation of the DTS technique that was trained on.
 Participants to develop SOPs and any form related to DTS GeneXpert PT preparation.

-SRL to provide on-site mentorship DTS GeneXpert PT preparation for to Zimbabwe NTRL

-Country: Date of Activity: 28th January - 8th February, 2019 NAMBIA on GeneXpert PT preparation using the Dry Tube Specimen (DTS) method.
+SRL to provide on-site mentorship DTS GeneXpert PT preparation for to Zimbabwe NTRL Country NAMBIA Date of Activity 28 th January - 8 th February, 2019 Details of TA provided: A honorbmarking visit was organized for the laboratory manager of Namihia NITPL to visit Liganda SPL as an avenue for knowledge exchange between the two laboratories on GeneXpert PT preparation using the Dry Tube Specimen (DTS) method.
 The participant did not have any prior knowledge on preparation of DTS panels.

-Details of TA provided: